Marc-JB/OakWithDecorators/README.md

 Experimental library for using Oak with decorators

 ## Notes
-* You will have to add `// @ts-expect-error` every time you use decorators in Deno :(
+* Make sure to enable and set the `experimentalDecorators` flag to true in your custom `tsconfig.json` ([don't forget to pass that tsconfig to Deno](https://deno.land/manual/getting_started/typescript#custom-typescript-compiler-options))

 ## Decorators
 decorator | type | required | aliases | description